whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 ##### The Not-As-Good
 * I learned that I am not the best Project Manager.
 I enjoy using the tools and find them very helpful, but can sometimes forget to incorporate the tools into my regular workflow

-2. How you incorporated feedback from your team members and what you learned about yourself in the process.
+2 - How you incorporated feedback from your team members and what you learned about yourself in the process.

+I received some really meaningful feedback from my Rush Hour group that I can sometimes make guesses instead of making sure that a certain query or method will work.
+I took this feedback to heart and let my Little Shop group know that if I start going down that rabbit hole, to call me out on it.
+Luckily, just being aware of this trait has helped me notice when I am doing it, and I can usually catch myself now before it even becomes an issue.

 #### Networking with Lia